robscovell-ts/blog/theology/guilt.md

 I believe that authorities in the Roman Catholic and Anglican Churches need to reverse their theological directions and revert to traditional, sacrificial celebrations of the Eucharist.

+As a bit of a tangent, while I have been pondering these ideas, I have become aware that about 80% of discourse in 'news' and 'social' media is about blame.
+I have realised that Christians (including me) need to desist from this.
+Feelings of blame need to be confessed and laid at the altar.